Yancheng Luzhiying F.C.

-Yancheng Luzhiying Football Club are a China League Two club.
-They are an association football club from Yancheng, Jiangsu.
-The Dafeng Olympic Sports Centre is their home venue.
+Yancheng Luzhiying Football Club was an association football club from Yancheng, Jiangsu that most recently played in China League Two.
+The club was dissolved in 2021.

 History

 Jiangsu Yancheng Dingli F.C. was established in January 2016.
 The club decided to buy the first team of Fujian Broncos F.C. as well as their position in Chinese Football Association China League Two.

 At the start of the 2021 China League Two season, the club changed its name to Yancheng Luzhiying.